Small Space Vegetable Gardening Tips

 Take advantage of vertical space if you have a small garden.
 When you can’t grow out, then grow up.
 When you grow vertically, you increase yield, improve pest management, create privacy from neighbors, and make harvesting easier.

-Growing vertically helps reduce problems such as leaf fungus and fruit rot because it improves air circulation.
+Growing vertically helps reduce problems such as leaf fungus and fruit rot by improving air circulation.

 Veggies you can train up a trellis are cucumbers, squash (acorn or butternut), tomatoes, green beans, and peas.

-Small Space Gardens Can Yield Lots Of Veggies:
+Container Gardens Can Yield Lots Of Veggies:

-Just because you live in a small space doesn’t mean you can’t have a vegetable garden.
+Just because you live in a small space doesn’t mean you can’t have a successful vegetable garden.
 As long as you have a patio or balcony and containers with access to water, you can grow vegetables.

 If the surface is cement, however, the pots’ bottoms will dry out more quickly.
 Also, cement itself can be porous, allowing for further water loss.